[EUobserved] Belarus: Where's the EU when you need it?

 Everybody knows his private fortune is more likely stashed in the Middle East than in EU banks and that he seldom visits EU countries.

-But even if an EU asset-freeze and visa-ban on Lukashenko is symbolic, it is a symbolism that is badly needed to help the opposition keep up morale.
+But even if an EU asset-freeze and visa-ban on Lukashenko is symbolic, it is a symbolism that is badly needed to keep up opposition morale.

 It should have been in place months ago.

-And with each day that passes, more people in Belarus feel the same deflation that I felt when I arrived at that summit back in 2006.
+And with each day that passes, more people in Belarus feel the same deflation that I felt when I arrived at that summit in 2006.

 "It feels as though Europe doesn't give a damn about us," one Belarusian opposition activist, who asked not to be named to protect his safety, told EUobserver this week.